 Your job benefits from storytelling when you understand who is listening.
 So, tell a story that matters to your audience.
-It’s not just about conveying a message, you want to be engaging.
+It’s not just about conveying a message.
+You want to be engaging!
 How is your communication relevant to the here-and-now?
-You want to connect those dots.
-It helps hone the purpose of your message.
-And the more purposeful you are with your communications, the more likely you are to achieve your messaging goal.
-You should avoid copying and pasting a one-size-fits-all narrative.
+To be effective, you need to connect those dots.
+That’s how you hone the purpose of your message.
+The more intentional your communications are, the more likely you are to achieve your messaging goal.
+You should avoid copying and pasting.
+A one-size-fits-all narrative doesn’t exist.
+Dialogue and tone should be tailored to your audience.
 Genuine messages are better received.
 By sharing information with people as individuals you can better assure the relevance of your message.

 2. Be outcomes focused.

 Once the purpose and relevance of your message are clear, put it into context.
 What are the results you wish to achieve?
 Frame your story around them.
 For instance, if you identify a challenge, share why you want to help overcome it.
 Make it meaningful.
 By helping your audience understand specific pain points, the problem instantly becomes relatable.
 A good story has an obvious conflict.
 And you want to have an obvious answer to it.

 Client success data, recent press and testimonials can help you create persuasive narratives.
 Just remember, in a sales or otherwise client-facing role, the hero of the story is always the customer.
 You are the guide.
 You want to tell a story about helping your client assure their success.
 Trust me.
 When you cheer for the achievements of others, praise is returned to you by way of continued partnerships, referrals and even greater opportunities.

 3. Be vulnerable.